jasewarner/latest-tweets-obvs/README.md

 # Latest Tweets Obvs

-Latest Tweets Obvs is a simple plugin that displays, well, latest tweets (obvs) via the Twitter API.
+Latest Tweets Obvs is a simple plugin that displays latest tweets using the Twitter API.

 ## Author